 Alcohol cannot be sold or consumed on-site.

 Two types of marijuana hospitality: bring-your-own (which can be mobile) and ones that can sell cannabis (which cannot).
-Localities may opt in.

-Also has a special events license.
+Colorado also has a special events license.

 Localities may allow smoking, including indoors.